 - University of Amsterdam

-Required Skills to Become a Forensic Scientist
+Required Skills to Become a Forensic Scientist in India

 Forensic science technicians should have the skills like Collecting, identifying, classifying, and analyzing the physical evidence related to criminal investigations.
 An Aspirant should have strong Technical Skills, Analytic skills, Keen observations and knowledge of various fields in science which helps in identifying the evidence, gathering the important information to arrest the culprit and interrogating them regarding the crime.